-J. Sibley Law, who goes by “Sib”, is the creator of a dozen online television series ranging from cooking shows to animation series to political spoofs to comedy.
-One of the first YouTube Partners (ever), he is currently working on two networks (TangoDango and Ziz Comedy Network).
-He is an Official Honoree of the Webby Awards and regularly creates commercials for broadcast.
+Sib Law is the creator of dozens of online television series ranging from cooking shows to animation series to political spoofs to comedy.
+One of the first YouTube Partners (ever), he is an Official Honoree of the Webby Awards and has created commercials for broadcast.
 Additionally, he co-founded the NYC Web Series Writers Group for the IAWTV.
 His book, Streaming Media Delivery in Higher Education is available on IGI Global.
 His articles about the online video industry can be read on his blog (rocketstail.com) and on other industry publications.
 He is a co-founder of the Stratford Shakespeare Festival (CT) and was its executive producer from 2005-2010.
 Additionally, he serves on the Board of Directors for the International Academy of Web Television (iawtv.org).

 J. Sibley Law, who goes by “Sib”, is the creator of Rocket’s Tail, a blog about the new media industry.

 Law is co-editor of the book Streaming Media Delivery in Higher Education with Professor Charles Wankel.
 Also, he is the creator of numerous online video series that have accumulated many millions of views on YouTube and also in syndication globally on numerous networks.
-His own shows include: News for Blondes (2006 & 2007, 2011), Bonnie for President (Official Honoree of the 2007 Webby Awards), The Merry Travelogues (2007), Dishes (2005, 2006), The Happy Weatherman (2006), and The Oligarch Duplicity (2009, 2010), Uncle Vic’s Kitchen (2011), Now Screening (2011), Splatter (2011), PuppetJohnLaw (2012), A Bigger House (Coming-2012).
-He has directed and produced music videos and his transmedia feature Back East is currently in post production (2012).
+His own shows include: News for Blondes (2006 & 2007, 2011), Bonnie for President (Official Honoree of the 2007 Webby Awards), The Merry Travelogues (2007), Dishes (2005, 2006), The Happy Weatherman (2006), and The Oligarch Duplicity (2009, 2010), Uncle Vic’s Kitchen (2011), Now Screening (2011), Splatter (2011), PuppetJohnLaw (2012).
 His latest contribution to the online video industry is TangoDango.com, which began as an online video channel proliferating numerous shows, on a regular schedule.
 TangoDango saw the re-launch of News for Blondes as well as the development of news shows like Uncle Vic’s Kitchen, Scenes from the Movies (created by Michael Field), and Splatter.
 Now, the brand is growing into a network of channels each serving niche audiences with inspirational shows such as the acclaimed What You Can Do by Jessica Arinella and Alicia Arinella and Divine Fitness with Sharon Zaubi.
 As TangoDango began to streamline its content it became clear to Law and his team that another network was necessary and that was the Genesis of Ziz Comedy Network.
 The network features the work of the LA Comedy Shorts Festival and original series from the festival itself as well as original shows such as Puppet John Law and Scenes from the Movies and Grimm Endings.
 As the head of these online networks, he has over seen the creation and acquisition of content and secured distribution deals globally.
 Law got his start producing when he was part of a small team of people who produced the numerous events celebrating the United Nations 50th Commemoration (1995) in San Francisco, its birthplace (photos).

 Law serves on the Board of Directors of the International Academy of Web Television (iawtv.org) and co-founded and facilitates (with Annunziata Gianzero) the IAWTV‘s NYC Webseries Writers group, which meets in the offices of Blip.tv, Dailymotion, Digitas, MyDamnChannel, and YouTube.
 Additionally, he is an active member of the IAWTV serving on the Awards Committee and was chair of the Award Design Sub-Committee, working with Eric Spiegelman (final award was created by sculptor Susan Clinard).